talon-one/talon_go/docs/ManagementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetCouponsByAttributes**
-> InlineResponse2001 GetCouponsByAttributes(ctx, applicationId, campaignId, optional)
+> InlineResponse2001 GetCouponsByAttributes(ctx, applicationId, campaignId, body, optional)
 Get a list of the coupons that match the given attributes

 Gets a list of all the coupons that exactly match a set of attributes.
 The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.